Homotopy theory of modules over a commutative $S$-algebra: some tools and examples: Examples based on homogeneous spaces

 Working non-equivariantly, the right hand bundle is trivial, so $\mathrm{T}G/H$ and $\mathrm{Adj}_{G/H}\mathfrak{h}$ are stably inverse bundles. \end{prop} \begin{cor} For a commutative ring spectrum~$E$,~$G/H$ is $E$-orientable if and only if\/ $\mathrm{Adj}_{G/H}\mathfrak{h}$ is $E$-orientable. \end{cor}

-Thus the $E$-orientability of $G/H$ can be investigated either by considering the adjoint action of~$H$ on $\mathfrak{g}/\mathfrak{h}$ in terms of the action of~$H$ on roots of~$G$ outside of $\mathfrak{h}$, or the adjoint representation of~$H$ $\mathfrak{h}$.
-In particular, for $\kO$-orientability this reduces to checking that for a chosen maximal torus,
+Thus the $E$-orientability of $G/H$ can be investigated either by considering the adjoint action of~$H$ on $\mathfrak{g}/\mathfrak{h}$ in terms of the action of~$H$ on roots of~$G$ outside of $\mathfrak{h}$, or the adjoint representation of~$H$ on $\mathfrak{h}$.
+In particular, for $\kO$-orientability this reduces to checking whether for a chosen maximal torus of~$H$, the Weyl vector

 is a weight (this is always true when~$H$ is simply connected).
+It is known that $\rho_H$ is the sum of the fundamental weights of~$H$.

 Before giving some examples, we recall that for a compact simply connected Lie group~$G$ with chosen maximal torus~$T$, and finite centre $\mathrm{Z}(G)$, there are some important relationships between the root lattice $\Lambda_{\mathrm{rt}}(G)$, the weight lattice $\Lambda_{\mathrm{wt}}(G)$, the centre and the fundamental group~$\pi_1(G/\mathrm{Z}(G))$: